 Dear Bankruptcy Adviser,

-We are in foreclosure and trying to save our house.
-My question is this: If we file a Chapter 13 bankruptcy and start paying our mortgage again, what if we find the bankruptcy payments too difficult to pay?
+We are in foreclosure and trying to keep our home.
+My question is this: If we file a Chapter 13 bankruptcy and begin paying our mortgage again, what if we find the bankruptcy payments too difficult to pay?
 Can we convert to a Chapter 7 bankruptcy?
 If we do that, can they still foreclose if we continue making the current mortgage payments?

 I get this question quite often and I truly hate answering it.
-Not because I don't understand why the client is asking me the question.
-Rather, it's because it is usually coming from the first stage of the five stages of grief: denial.
+Not because I don’t understand why the client is asking me the question.
+Rather, it’s because it is usually coming from the 1st stage of the 5 stages of grief: denial.

-A few of my clients have been denied for loan modifications prior to filing a Chapter 13 bankruptcy, which sets up a monthly debt payment plan lasting three to five years.
+A few of my clients have been denied for loan modifications before filing a Chapter 13 bankruptcy, which sets up a monthly debt payment plan lasting 3 to 5 years.
 But their Chapter 13 bankruptcy failed because they could not make the payments.
-Then, they converted to a Chapter 7 bankruptcy and got a loan modification from the bank.
+Then, they converted to a Chapter 7 bankruptcy and got a loan modification from the lender.

 However, I believe this is the exception, not the rule.
 The bank has no legal obligation to accept payments when you fall behind.
 If you are able to bring the mortgage current, the bank must accept future payments.
 But once you fall behind, the bank can refuse any payments until you bring the loan current.